aragon/aragon-network-token/docs/antv1/sale-flow.md

 [Example of a successful testnet sale on Kovan](https://kovan.etherscan.io/address/0x506E1db7DA1B3876eAcd2EdDf6ED551A7F2787D0).

-_(Note: gas amounts are calculated for May 2017 and parameters chosen for ANT)_
+_(Note: gas amounts are calculated for May 2017 and parameters chosen for ANTv1)_

 ### Instantiation